DigitalOceanPHP/Client/README.md

 ### Using Laravel? ###

-If you are using Laravel, and looking for a wrapper for this library, check out [Laravel DigitalOcean](https://github.com/GrahamCampbell/Laravel-DigitalOcean) by [Graham Campbell](https://github.com/GrahamCampbell).
+If you are using Laravel, and looking for a bridging package, check out [Laravel DigitalOcean](https://github.com/GrahamCampbell/Laravel-DigitalOcean) by [Graham Campbell](https://github.com/GrahamCampbell).

 ```json
 {